woj76/gs_usb_leonardo/README.md

 You can also configure the interface to work in loopback mode, this is useful to check your installation without any real CAN traffic or device.
-Just add "loopback on" before "restart-ms 10" in either of the case above.
+Just add "loopback on" before "restart-ms 10" in either of the cases above.

 Finally, I did not find it necessary to play with txqueuelen parameter for the can0 interface that one sees often quoted on the Internet in the context of